kilowatt-/thegoodcookbook/REPORT.md

  - Wrote the recipe detailed view component.
  - Removed Meteor's default `insecure` behaviour and wrote the Collection methods necessary for the application to function without `insecure`.
  - Created navigation bar tabs and added the "My Added Recipes" filter.
+ - **Initiative/Added Contribution**: Showed mastery of CSS and React for UI/UX/front-end development.

  **Ryan**